reimagined/hacker-news-resolve/README.md

 ## Domain Model Analysis

-At this point we need to analyze the domain.
+At this point, we need to analyze the domain.
 Event Sourcing and CQRS require identifying Domain Aggregates and their corresponding commands and events.
 We can then use these events to build the required read models.